clockfly/ReNomRG/doc/rsts/renom_rg.rst

 ReNomRG also provides python APIs.

-These APIs allows you to build graph-comvolutional regression model.
+These APIs allows you to build graph-convolutional regression model.

 **# Model's for Regression.**